paulovieira/clima-madeira/README.md

-postgrator:

-1) create a new db
-2) create config/postgrator.js
-3) export NODE_ENV=postgrator && node database/update_db.js
-4) change a seed file

-## 1. Bootstrap the application
+## 1. Prepare the database

 - Create the database using the same user (might be necessary to change the login configurations in pg_hba.conf, the method should be md5 [?])

-- Create the database (using the same user that is given in config/database.js) createdb test_150111
+- Create the database:
+	createdb test_150111

-- update the configuration settings for the database (user, password and database) in the config/prod.js
+- update the configuration settings for the database (user, password and database name) in the config/prod.js (or whatever environment will be used)

-- run the initial scripts (update the database): cd database && ./run_sql.sh
+- run the initial scripts (create tables and sql functins): cd database emacs run_sql.sh (edit the name of the database) ./run_sql.sh

 - insert the initial data:
+    cd ..
     export NODE_ENV=prod && node database/initial-data/populate/index.js

--
-- install global package:
+- make sure the required global packages are installed:
-    - (???) nunjucks: sudo npm install nunjucks -g
     - forever: sudo npm install forever -g

-## change config/server.js
+## 2. Set the required configurations in config/server.js

 publicUri
 publicPort